NiuTrans/GRAM/README.md

 # A Generative Foundation Reward Model (GRAM)

 This repository contains the code and released models for our paper [GRAM: A Generative Foundation Reward Model for Reward Generalization 📝]().
 We propose a more effective approach to reward model training by combining both labeled and unlabeled data.
 Our method introduces a generative reward model that first learns from a large corpus of unlabeled data and is then fine-tuned with supervised data.
-Please find all the released model checkpoints at [this link 🤗]().
+Please find all the released model checkpoints at [this link 🤗](https://huggingface.co/collections/wangclnlp/gram-68452f737e53feeef4202d9b).
 To develop a reward model tailored to a specific task or domain, we recommend fine-tuning the released GRAM model using task-specific preference data.
 This strategy mitigates the dependence on large-scale human annotations while maintaining strong performance on the target task.

 <img src="./gram.png" width="1000px"></img>

 ## 🆕 Changelog
-- [2025/6/15]
+- [2025/6/17] We trained GRAM using Qwen3 and achieve a score of 71.4 on JudgeBench with Qwen3-14B, significantly outperforming two strong open-source baselines: Llama-3.1-Nemotron-70B-Reward and Skywork-Reward-Gemma-2-27B-v0.2.
 - [2025/6/1] We performed additional data cleaning, such as the removal of overly long or corrupted samples, to help GRAM achieve better performance.
 The processed dataset is available at this [link](https://huggingface.co/datasets/wangclnlp/GRAM-pre-training-566k).
 - [2025/5/1] Our paper has been accepted by ICML 2025!